Running on the Amazon EC2 cloud¶

 This is the preferred method for running individual jobs.

-First of all, configure and launch an instance with an Ubuntu 16.04 image.
-For most cosmological applications, we recommend choosing an instance with 16 cores (4 MPI processes threading across 4 cores each) and 32 Gb of RAM (8 Gb per chain).
+First of all, configure and launch a Linux image.
+For most cosmological applications, we recommend choosing an Ubuntu 18.04 instance with about 16 cores (4 MPI processes threading across 4 cores each) and 32 Gb of RAM (8 Gb per chain).
 A good choice, following that logic, would be a

 Now install the requisites with

-And install cobaya (and optionally PolyChord and some cosmology modules) with
+And install cobaya (and optionally PolyChord and some cosmology requisites) with

-$ pip install cobaya --user $ cobaya-install cosmo --modules modules
+$ pip install cobaya $ cobaya-install cosmo --packages-path cobaya_packages

 As an example, you can just copy the input at Basic cosmology runs, paste it in a file with